 Quizzes will be used to assess your mastery of the lecture and reading material.
 Quizzes are bi-weekly, every second Thursday of the term, and will comprise the entire lecture period.
-There will be 4 quizzes in the course, which will contribute to 50% of your grade overall.
+There will be 4 quizzes in the course, which will contribute to 60% of your grade overall, and will be made up of a combination of multiple choice and short-answer questions.
 You are expected to take these quizzes the day they are scheduled - make-up quizzes will only be scheduled in extreme circumstances (e.g., severe illness).